CASLS/language-analytics-plugin/README.md

 CASLS Language Analytics & Reporting Tools
 ========================
-This project contains a jQuery plugin that will render a word-cloud and word-tree.
+This project contains a jQuery plugin that will render a collocation widget that includes a word-cloud and word-tree.

 ## Dependencies
 * jQuery [JS Library](https://jquery.com)